History of Mt Wilga Private Hospital

 In June 2000, Alpha Healthcare was purchased by Ramsay Health Care, now the largest global operator of private hospitals.
 In 2005 the Hospital underwent major redevelopment, vastly improving the quality of the therapy areas and accommodation.
 Thus Mt Wilga became Ramsay Health Care’s premier specialist Rehabilitation Hospital.

 In mid 2012, having repurchased Mt Wilga House and further subdividing the land, Ramsay Health Care resold the house to a local family.
-Mt Wilga Private Hospital kept part of the land and will open another $12million development.
-The Hospital will be transformed in the forthcoming months into a new and improved hospital campus with 39 new patient single rooms with en-suites, new therapy gyms and increased car parking.
+Mt Wilga Private Hospital kept part of the land and opened a $12million development with an additional 39 new patient singlle rooms, new therapy gyms and increased car parking.